learn-co-curriculum/rails-url-helpers-readme/README.md

   more readable than `"posts/<%= post.id %>?opt_in=true"`

 * Route helpers translate directly into HTML-friendly paths.
-In other words, if you have any weird characters in your urls, the route helpers will convert them so they can be read properly by browsers.
+In other words, if you have any weird characters in your URLs, the route helpers will convert them so they can be read properly by browsers.
 This includes items such as spaces or characters such as `&`, `%`, etc.